sittimunirahar/document-verification-api/README.md

     **Test name:** DocumentVerificationTest

     **Test covers:**
-    - authorized user able to verify document
+    - authorized user is able to verify document
-    - authorized user able to verify document with incomplete data
+    - authorized user is able to verify document with incomplete data
     - authorized user is not allowed to upload file bigger than 2MB
-    - authorized user is only able to upload file in json
+    - authorized user is only allowed to upload file in json
     - unauthorized user is not allowed to verify document
     - stores verification result in database